Experience walk | Mount Saint Peter

 Hoeve Lichtenberg

-Located on Sint-Pietersberg (Mount Saint peter), Hoeve Lichtenberg is a historic farmhouse where you can stay overnight stay and enjoy the view over the Maas valley, with plenty of opportunities for hiking and cycling.
-More info on Hoeve Lichtenberg
+A historic farm where you can stay the night and enjoy the view over the Meuse valley, with ample opportunities for walking and cycling trips.
+More information about Hoeve Lichtenberg

 Buitengoed Slavante